aidanofjayus/EnrichmentProject/README.md

 Thanks for understanding, and make sure you check github daily for updates!

+(If you have fully read this, change this line to '#THANKSFRANK')

 # About Us:
 This is the repository that Aidan & Bryce are posting code to so they can link computers from school to their own.
 This allows for a cleaner workspace, and wouldn't be possible without Frank.